Middle East Region

 auxiliary of the United States Air Force.
 Greenville Composite

 Squadron is based in Greenville, South Carolina, and primarily

-Greenville County, the Upstate and the surrounding region.
+serves Greenville County, the Upstate and the surrounding region.

-Greenville Composite Squadron is a component of the South Carolina
+Greenville Composite Squadron (SC-014) is a unit of Group 3 (SC-111)

 Wing, under the Middle East Region of Civil Air Patrol.

-Civil Air Patrol (CAP) was founded one week before the Japanese attack on Pearl
+on December 1, 1941, one week before the Japanese attack on Pearl

-Harbor in December, 1941.
+Harbor.
 It was the vision of more than 150,000 citizens who were concerned about the defense of America's coastline.
 Under the jurisdiction of the Army Air Forces, CAP pilots flew more than one-half million hours, were credited with sinking two enemy submarines and rescued hundreds of crash survivors during World War II.

-On July 1, 1946, President Harry Truman established CAP as a federally chartered benevolent civilian corporation.
+Patrol as a federally chartered benevolent civilian corporation.
 On May 26, 1948, Congress passed Public Law 557, making CAP the auxiliary of the new United States Air Force